Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Introduction

-\textbf{Threat Model.} Existing defenses against evasion attacks in federated learning generally utilize adversarial training~\citep*{FAT, biasvar, certifiedfed, kim2022pfeddef}, where clients generate adversarial inputs and incorporate them into the training process, which has been shown to be an effective and reliable defense method against evasion attacks \citep*{madryAttacks}.
+\textbf{Threat Model.} Existing defenses against evasion attacks in federated learning generally utilize adversarial training~\citep{FAT, biasvar, certifiedfed, kim2022pfeddef}, where clients generate adversarial inputs and incorporate them into the training process, which has been shown to be an effective and reliable defense method against evasion attacks \citep{madryAttacks}.
 However, such defenses only consider attacks generated and deployed during the testing phase of the federated learning model.
-In this paper, we present a \emph{novel train-time adversary that compliments such test-time evasion attack adversaries} by discreetly interfering with the federated adversarial training process.
-As seen in Figure \ref{fig:ARU_demo}, the interfering adversary successfully reduces the classification accuracy against evasion attacks (i.e., robustness) of the trained model, while leaving performance against benign, unaltered inputs high.
+In this paper, we present a \emph{novel train-time backdoor adversary that complements such test-time evasion attack adversaries by discreetly interfering with the federated adversarial training process}.
+As seen in Figure \ref{fig:ARU_demo}, the interfering adversary tailors its training updates to reduce the classification accuracy against evasion attacks (i.e., robustness) of the trained model, while leaving performance against benign, unaltered inputs high to avoid detection by other clients.

 \textbf{Challenges and Contributions.} The primary challenge in implementing the proposed ARU attack lies in the fact that the attacking clients constitute only a small subset of the total client pool.
 Consequently, any attack strategy must operate within the constraints of the limited data and computational resources available to these attacking clients.
-Future challenges include devising methods to surmount robust aggregation defenses against poisoning and backdoor attacks.
-In Section \ref{sec:robust}, we delve into potential directions for addressing this challenge and enhancing the resilience of federated learning systems.
+Federated learning clients are also often resource-constrained, e.g., mobile or IoT devices with limited compute and communication resources, exacerbating the challenge of executing the ARU attack with limited client resources.
+Moreover, na\"ive ARU strategies may be susceptible to robust aggregation defenses, which have been previously developed as a defense against model poisoning attacks in federated learning~\citep{trimmedmean}.
+Thus, additional challenges include ensuring that ARU can bypass defense strategies that would likely be utilized in practice.
+Resource constraints, however, may also undermine clients' ability to deploy adversarial training, making the model easier to attack; thus, we aim to evaluate ARU under such realistic resource constraints.
 In this paper, our main contributions are the following: